Karesis/Winepy/README.md

 2. Sparse representation (original format with move history)

 Each training example consists of a board state and the corresponding optimal move as determined by the AI.

+**Pre-generated Dataset**: A large dataset of 26,378 examples from 875 games is available on [Hugging Face](https://huggingface.co/datasets/Karesis/Gomoku).
+This dataset is split into training (80%) and test (20%) sets and is ready for machine learning experiments.

 ## Contributing